 We next investigate how these non-standard constraints affect the structure of pay.
-Table 4, Panel A asked "Have any of the following ever caused you to offer an inferior structure of CEO pay to what you would like?"
+Table 5, Panel A asked "Have any of the following ever caused you to offer an inferior structure of CEO pay to what you would like?"
 Similar to pay levels, boards perceive binding constraints.
 72% of directors were forced to offer an inferior pay structure, mostly because of proxy advisors (54%) or investors (54%).
-12

 To the 72% of respondents who selected "Yes" to at least one constraint, Panel B asked "Was the structure inferior in the following ways?"
 69% responded that they had to "follow market practice more," likely to comply with one-size-fits-all rules applied by investors or proxy advisors.
-For example, one director said that his board "could have used more creative non-standard vehicles but didn't."
-This result echoes Cabezon (2020), who shows that US pay packages have become more homogenized in recent years.
+For example, one director said his board "could have used more creative non-standard vehicles but didn't."
+This echoes Cabezon (2022), who shows that US pay packages have become more homogenized.

 65% of directors were forced to offer less upside for good performance.
-This is interesting since investors, the main source of constraints, view motivating the CEO as important (Table 1).
-One interpretation is that investors believe that too much upside has perverse consequences.
-A second is that investors are concerned that employees or customers may object to high pay, even if justified by performance.
-57% of directors were forced to use more performance conditions, perhaps because investors or stakeholders demand that pay be linked to particular measures.
-An interviewee other countries where tax, accounting, or disclosure rules create distortions.
+This is interesting since investors, the main source of constraints, view motivating the CEO as important (Table 2).
+Investors might be concerned that too much upside has perverse consequences, or that employees or customers will object to high pay even if justified by performance.
+57% of directors were forced to use more performance conditions.
+An interviewee complained that different investors have different objectives, and each asks for a performance condition to reflect theirs.